Omickeyee/Image_classification_Cifar-10/README.md

-# Image Classification using PyTorch and Streamlit
+# Image Classification  Streamlit

-This project is an image classification application using PyTorch and Streamlit.
 The model is trained on the CIFAR-10 dataset and can classify images into 10 different categories:
 ```
 'plane', 'car', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck'.